Generating Quantum Reservoir State Representations with Random Matrices: Introduction

-Computing with physical systems such as particle swarms~\cite{lymburn21a, wang24a} or lasers~\cite{duport12a, nakajima21a} has emerged as a promising candidate for a new wave of technologies built around better utilizing the world around us.
-These approaches to computation, broadly captured under the term Extreme Learning Machines (ELMs)~\cite{huang14a}, of which Reservoir Computing (RC) can be seen as a subset, suggest that the majority function of highly parameterized learning devices is simply the projection of information into high dimensions, from there, a much smaller, trainable readout layer may be tuned to make predictions on this projection.
-One promising research direction is the use of quantum devices such as spin-lattices~\cite{cindrak24a}, superconducting qubits~\cite{suzuki22a, dudas23a}, or artificial atoms~\cite{bravo22a}, which are viable candidates for future, real-world devices due to their size and solid-state nature.
-A convenient aspect of utilising quantum devices for this form of computing comes in their power-law scaling of states as a function of particles.
-This factor makes quantum devices well-suited for projecting input signals into high-dimensional spaces, which can then be read off for predictions.
-To this end, there have been numerous demonstrations of the efficacy of quantum RC methods ranging from excited state energy predictions in molecules~\cite{domingo22a}, quantum reinforcement learning~\cite{chen24a} and object or image classification~\cite{suzuki22a, spagnolo22a} to mention just a few.
-A critical problem, however, is the construction of the state descriptions of the learning machine.
-This description must comprise a large set of numbers that provide a complete or over-complete representation of the system.
-In the case of quantum systems, the space of well-defined measurements that could be used in this description is small, and in most cases, only the Pauli spin matrices are used on individual spins~\cite{domingo23a, mujal22a, pena23a} to construct such a state description.
+One promising research direction is the use of quantum devices for reservoir computing~\cite{fujii_harnessing_2017, tanaka19a, mujal21a, innocenti23a}.
+Quantum systems studied include spin-lattices~\cite{cindrak24a}, superconducting qubits~\cite{suzuki22a, dudas23a}, or artificial atoms~\cite{bravo22a}, which are viable candidates for future, real-world devices due to their size and solid-state nature.
+A convenient aspect of utilizing quantum devices for this form of computing comes in their power-law scaling of states as a function of particles.
+This factor makes relatively small quantum devices well-suited for projecting input signals into high-dimensional spaces, which can then be read off for predictions.
+To this end, there have been numerous demonstrations of the efficacy of quantum RC methods ranging from excited state energy predictions in molecules~\cite{domingo22a}, quantum reinforcement learning~\cite{chen24a}, and object or image classification~\cite{suzuki22a, spagnolo22a} to mention just a few.
+A critical problem, however, is the construction of the state representations of the learning machine.
+This representation must comprise a large set of numbers that provide a complete or over-complete representation of the system.
+In the case of quantum systems, the space of well-defined measurements that could be used in this representation is small, and in most cases, only the Pauli spin matrices are used on individual spins~\cite{domingo23a, mujal22a, pena23a} to construct such a state representation.
 This approach results in small state representations and, therefore, less expressive measurements.
-In this work, we suggest utilising random measurements on the reservoir as an alternative to the Pauli spin matrices.
-This approach is motivated by the fact that the state description passed into the reservoir's readout layer need not be interpretable; rather, it should be sensitive to changes in the internal state.
+In this work, we suggest utilizing random measurements on the reservoir as an alternative to the Pauli spin matrices.
+This approach is motivated by the fact that the state representation passed into the reservoir's readout layer need not be interpretable; rather, it should be sensitive to changes in the internal state.
 Therefore, rather than restricting measurements to the Pauli spin matrices, we explore a fixed set of random measurements.
-This can be achieved by constructing random hermitian matrices, which can then act on the systems' state in the presence of a driving field.
-In this way, large numbers of diverse measurements can be made on the reservoir, producing larger state descriptions, which, we argue, aids in better reservoir computing.
+This can be achieved by constructing random hermitian matrices, which can then act on the systems' state in the presence of a time-varying input.
+In this way, large numbers of diverse measurements can be made on the reservoir, producing larger state representations, which, we argue, aids in better reservoir computing.